-A. Thermally dependent material characteristics
+A. Thermally Dependent Material Characteristics

-Generally, for the temperature range in which the majority of electrical machines operate, two types of thermally dependent material characteristics have to be taken into account:
+Generally, for the temperature range in which the majority of electrical machines operate, two types of thermally dependent material characteristics have to be taken into account.

-- electrical conductivity : within the finite element, the value is updated using the temperature change and the thermal coefficient. - permanent magnet characteristic : the shift of the characteristic is used to implement the change of the magnetization in (1).
+- Electrical Conductivity: Within the finite element, the value is updated using the temperature change and the thermal coefficient. - Permanent Magnet Characteristic: The shift of the characteristic is used to implement the change of the magnetization in (1).
 The point of irreversible magnetization alters as well.

-B. Loss calculations
+B. Loss Calculations

-Several types of losses are to be included in the righthand side term of the thermal equation, each with a different specific calculation method:
+Several types of physical losses are to be included in the right-hand-side term of the thermal equation, each with a different specific calculation method.
+Hence, the typically measured losses such as stray load loss are included.

-- Joule losses : This loss density is computed by calculating the joule loss integral in every conductor finite element.
-Eddy current contributions may be present. - Iron losses : These have different components (hysteresis, eddy current and excess losses) and are calculated by numerically integrating, for every finite element, analytical expressions using the field changes during one rotation [11].
-These values are calculated based on the flux loci in the elements (Fig. 2), obtained from the set of semi-static magnetic models, each rotated over a small angle (Fig. 3).
-These FEM calculations are performed relatively fast, since the saturation can be 'frozen' yielding a linear problem.
-Hence, fast rotational effects are counted in. - Permanent magnet Joule losses : These occur in electrically conductive surface mounted permanent magnet blocks and are calculated under the simplifying assumption that they do not affect the global magnetic field, so the first term in (2) can be reconstructed in the permanent magnet finite elements, based on the same set of semi-static magnetic models at consecutive rotation angles [12], already made for the iron loss calculation.
+- Joule Losses: This loss density is computed by calculating the joule loss integral in every conductor finite element.
+Eddy-current contributions may be present. - Iron Losses: These have different components (hysteresis, eddy-current, and excess losses) and are calculated by numerically integrating, for every finite element, analytical expressions using the field changes during one rotation [11].
+These values are calculated based on the flux loci in the elements (Fig. 2), obtained from the set of semistatic magnetic models, each rotated over a small angle (Fig. 3).
+These FEM calculations are performed relatively fast, since the saturation can be "frozen" yielding a linear problem.
+Hence, fast rotational effects are counted in. - Permanent-Magnet Joule Losses: These occur in electrically conductive surface-mounted permanent-magnet blocks and are calculated under the simplifying assumption that they do not affect the global magnetic field, so the first term in (2) can be reconstructed in the permanent magnet finite elements, based on the same set of semistatic magnetic models at consecutive rotation angles [12], already made for the iron loss calculation.
 This approach takes into account the higher field harmonics on the smallest time scale.